 Lake Placid is best remembered for “The Miracle on Ice,” but what has been forgotten are the lousy accommodations.
 The athletes were literally housed in a medium-security prison.
 Construction of the Federal Correctional Institution, Ray Brook (FCI Ray Brook) had just been completed and it served as the Olympic Village before housing inmates later that year.
 If you commit a federal crime, you may have the "good fortune" of being shipped to FCI Ray Brook and sleeping where an Olympic athlete once slept.

 3. Sochi, 2014

-Other countries have been banned from completing in the Olympic games.
+Other countries have been banned from competing in the Olympics.
 Russia just has the distinction of hosting an Olympics and then being banned from the following games for systemic doping.

 2. Denver, 1976

 When you bid to host Olympics, you better make sure your constituents are on board.
 After Denver was selected in 1970 to host the 1976 games, Coloradans began to better understand the high costs of this responsibility, not to mention the impact on the environment.
 After two years of rumblings, Colorado voters rejected a referendum to provide funding for the games in November 1972.
 Denver withdrew from hosting a few days later and Innsbruck, Austria, stepped in to host the 1976 games.

 We all know that the 1936 Summer Olympics was held in Berlin.
 However, we forget that the 1936 Winter Games were held in the German ski town of Garmisch-Partenkirchen.
 Granted, Adolf Hitler had not begun annexing Europe and the games were held without major incident, but it’s impossible to put another city at the top of this list.
 All the other cities and countries on this list had their issues, but they weren’t run by Nazis.